Affinity Trust’s Positive Behaviour Support service in Bradford, for children and young people with learning disabilities, was launched in early 2018.

 The aims of Positive Behaviour Support are to improve people’s quality of life and support those around them.

-We use positive measures like other ways of communicating with the child, and changing their environments, rather than using punishments.
+The service uses positive measures like other ways of communicating with the child, and changing their environments, rather than using punishments.

 Positive Behaviour Support works to support families too.
 It aims to: